Professional Reviews

 • Teams (for businesses).

 The free plan comes with all of the features of the premium plan, but you only get 2 GB per month — in my tests, this was enough for about a few hours of basic browsing to test out TunnelBear’s product.
-If you’re looking for a good free plan, I recommend Proton VPN, which has the best free plan out there (providing unlimited data and bandwidth, access to servers in the US, the Netherlands, and Japan, and good speeds).
+If you’re looking for a good free plan, I recommend Proton VPN, which has the best free plan out there (you get unlimited data, access to servers in 5 countries, fast speeds, and strong security and privacy).

 TunnelBear accepts credit cards and Bitcoin (and of course, there’s also an option to pay with jars of honey!), but I was a little disappointed that TunnelBear doesn’t accept PayPal.

 Also, TunnelBear is one of the few VPNs on the market that doesn’t include a money-back guarantee, but it will consider offering a refund on a case-by-case basis.
-Other top VPNs like ExpressVPN, Proton VPN, and CyberGhost VPN all back every purchase with a money-back guarantee.
+Other top VPNs like ExpressVPN, Private Internet Access, and CyberGhost VPN all back every purchase with a money-back guarantee.

 Overall, TunnelBear’s payment plans are competitive with many other top VPNs.
 TunnelBear accepts credit cards and Bitcoin, but I wish it took PayPal payments.
 There’s no money-back guarantee, but you can test out TunnelBear with the free plan.